 Illinois Governor J.B.
 Pritzker extended a stay-at-home order through the end of May 2020 in an effort to contain the spread of the novel Coronavirus within the state.
 Executive Order 2020-10 was originally announced March 20, 2020 and was set to expire on April 30, 2020.
 The initial order required all non-essential businesses to cease activity (except for operations that could be performed from the homes of employees and contractors).
 Of particular note to Chicago landlords is Section Two of the Executive Order, which ordered law enforcement officers to cease enforcement of eviction orders throughout the duration of the stay-at-home period.
 That same provision clarified, however, that the Order did not relieve any individual of his or her obligation to make rent payments, and it did not preclude landlords from initiating an eviction process through filing court papers.

-Landlords may not file eviction cases until the end of May 2020 according to Executive Order 2020-30.
 The Order clearly intends to prevent conditions leading to a loss of shelter, even as it protects landlords by requiring tenants to pay rent and providing exceptions to the general rule.
 For example, landlords may file eviction proceedings if “a tenant poses a direct threat to the health and safety of other tenants, an immediate and severe risk to property, or a violation of any applicable building code, health ordinance, or similar regulation.”

 In case landlords are thinking about performing a DIY eviction, here’s the deal: don’t do it.
 Lockouts are illegal in Chicago apartments.
 Chicago’s landlord-tenant law also heavily favors tenants in cases of retaliatory conduct.
 Landlords may end up in a heap of legal trouble if they even hint that they’re willing to circumvent the eviction moratorium for the month of May.
 Expensive fines and legal fees await landlords who attempt to perform self-help evictions in Chicago.